raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 [reflection]: https://en.wikipedia.org/wiki/Reflection_(computer_programming)

-We can use code to examine our bank account's behaviour:
+Remember we talked about objects exposing their interface?
+In JavaScript, we can use code to examine the methods a bank account responds to:

 ```javascript
 function methodsOf (obj) {